 But my point is twofold:

-1. Americans’ trust in Western medicine is based on culturally engrained faith, not on clinical results.
-If statistics on efficacy were understood by the public, reasonable individuals would have turned their backs on MDs and Big Pharma long before they established themselves as God.
+1. America’d trust in Western medicine is based on culturally engrained faith, not on clinical results.
+If statistics on efficacy were understood by the public, reasonable individuals would have turned their backs on M.D.s and Big Pharma long before they established themselves as God.

 2. Oriental Medicine works at a 30% disadvantage in the West.
 That is, Oriental Medicine must be effective enough to outperform a 30% placebo advantage held by Western medicine in the minds of Western clients — even those who give lip service to Oriental Medicine.
-And it does this, repeatedly, day after day.
+And it accomplishes this, repeatedly, day after day, year after year.

 Yet watch a Western client who is getting treatment from a DOM when they discover they have a condition which scares them.
 They run to Big Daddy — every time — regardless of efficacy, regardless of reason, regardless of outcome.